ptabriz/FOSS4G_workshop/README.md

 #### I. Intro to coupling with Modal Timer

-In this section we learn the basics to setup simple coupling for automatic importing and processing of geospatial data.
+In this section we learn the basics to setup simple coupling for importing and processing of geospatial data, in realtime.
 We do that by setting up a monitoring system inside blender that continuously looks for incoming commands (e.g, through sockets), files (e.g, shape file, raster files, etc.), or user interaction (e.g, mouse, joystick, keyboard).
 In Blender this procedure is handled through a module called __Modal Timer Operator__.
 The reason that we focus on this specific module is that routine monitoring libraries like Watchmode or Threading are not well handled in Blender and often results in crashes.
 These modules interfere with blender's ability to run multiple operators at once and update different parts of the interface as the tool runs.

 The data can be transferred locally or over network, using simple file copy or more advanced methods like sockets.
 As an example, the following video shows a real-time coupling with GRASS GIS.
 GrassGIS itself is paired with Kinect to scan the elevation and color changes in the physical model.
 As user interacts with the physical model, GRASS GIS runs various simulations, and exports them as raster and shape formats to a system directory.
 In Blender __Modal timer__ is continuously monitoring the directory to update the model based on incoming data types.
 Those include terrain surface (Geotiff), ponding simulation (3Dpolygon), landcover patches (3D polygon), camera location (3Dpolyline), trail (3Dpolyline).